 • After every new meeting with your girlfriend, do you feel exhausted?

-If most of the questions you answered in the affirmative, then there is an emotional dependence of your girlfriend on you.
-Let's continue to ask ourselves questions:
+If you answered yes to most of the questions, then your girlfriend is clearly emotionally dependent on you.
+Let's continue asking ourselves questions:

 • Do you think that for a sense of personal safety and good self-esteem, do you require the constant presence or support of your girlfriend?